xtuml/bridgepoint/doc-bridgepoint/notes/9696_masl_files_int.md

 `Action_Semantics` field of the xtUML element.

 The grammar for the action parser does not include "end" as part of the code block itself, but the importer supplies it.
-To fulfill the requirements for this work, the importer shall be modified to supply the "end" keyword as well as the appropriate keyword for the activity ("state;" or "service;").
-In this way, the full "end state;" or "end service;" phrase will be included in the `Action_Semantics` and displayed by the editor.
+Since the import grammar no longer relies on "end state;" or "end service;" to parse a body (described above), those keywords will be part of the body itself and will just be inserted into the `Action_Semantics` string just like the rest of the body.

 5.3 Export of MASL actions